Monsido/activerecord-native_db_types_override/README.md

 Look for the adapter class that contains the native_database_types method and specify the fully-qualified name (e.g. ActiveRecord::ConnectionAdapters::MyDbAdapter) as the key in the options hash.
 Let us know if we can list your adapter here.

 ### Troubleshooting

+Make sure that you add the configuration after the `NameOfMyApp::Application.initialize!` or you will get an `uninitialized constant (adapter class)` error.

 Test out a migration and include all the types defined in your adapter's NATIVE_DATABASE_TYPES if you're unsure whether it is defining things correctly, e.g. in a test project for PostgreSQL in Rails 3.1/3.2 you could do this and then look at the my_models table in your database: